-It's that time of year when it's next to impossible to resist your Reese's Peanut Butter Cup cravings — every store stocks this perfect combination of salty-sweet goodness.
-If you want to do without the milk, sugar, and artificial ingredients, whip up this vegan version instead.
+If you find it next to impossible to resist your Reese's Peanut Butter Cup cravings, but you want to do without the milk, sugar, and artificial ingredients, whip up this vegan version instead.
 Made with almond butter and maple syrup, it's lower in calories, fat, cholesterol, and sugar and tastes more decadent and rich than the original.

 1 cup dairy-free dark chocolate chips